jpmaldonado/impala_training/README.md

 - [Sample Pipeline](https://github.com/summerela/impala_training/blob/master/variant_pipeline_python.ipynb)

 ## Need help of have questions?
 This tutorial was designed specifically for the ISB/Inova partnership.
-If you have any questions/comments/corrections/suggestions please feel free to email me at Summer dot Elasady AT systemsbiology.org
+If you have any questions/comments/corrections/suggestions please feel free to [email me](mailto:selasady@systemsbiology.org).